 • In 2008, he coached All-SoCon performer Adam Mims, who had a team-high 58 receptions, and David Hendrix, who set a freshman record with 46 receptions.
 Mims continued to flourish under Elliott’s guidance and ended his career with 198 catches for 2,433 yards.

 • Returned to coaching in 2006 as an assistant at SC State.
-The 2006 team was 23rd in the nation in total offense.
+That team was 23rd nationally in total offense.

 • Entered the business world after his playing days were over at Clemson and worked with Michelin North America for two years.

 • Earned an undergraduate degree in industrial engineering in 2002, was a First-Team Academic All-ACC selection and a CoSIDA Academic District III member.

 • Was a co-captain of Clemson’s 2003 team that had a 9-4 record and a No. 22 ranking by AP and USA Today.
 He had 23 receptions for 286 yards and a touchdown that season.
 He was also a recipient of a ACC’s Weaver-James-Corrigan Postgraduate Scholarship.

 • Dabo Swinney was his position coach during his senior season (2003).
 That year in a survey of Clemson players conducted by Anderson Independent, he was named the team’s “most respected player.”